 We investigate all dog attacks that are reported to us.

-- Report any attack to us on 9710 0333 (or the police) regardless of whether it is on private or public property.
+- Report a dog attack to us on 9710 0333 (or the police) regardless of whether it is on private or public property.

 - If you are the victim of a dog attack or witness a dog attack report the incident to us as soon as possible.

-If the attack occurs after business hours you can call council on 9710 0333 and will be redirected to the after hours emergency service on 9710 0333 or your local police station.
+If the attack occurs after business hours you can call council on 9710 0333 and will be redirected to the after hours emergency service or contact your local police station.

 Owners are to ensure their dogs are:

-- Contained with adequate fencing to prevent escape from the property on which it is being kept.
+- Contained with adequate fencing to prevent escape from the property where it is being kept.

 - Under effective control when in a public place.